 It’s not crazy that our climate crisis is bearing down on us and threatening the existence of our civilization, nor is it crazy that the end result of this process leads to our extinction – what is crazy is us, people, telling ourselves that our acceptance of these facts is optional.
 All of the intolerable feelings we induce at thoughts of these issues are choices we make to hold ourselves hostage to our own emotionalism so that we don’t recognize our emotional addictions for what they are.
 The conflicts we create in ourselves based on our false beliefs and expectations are how we facilitate this ongoing auto-intoxication.

 The word “dishonesty” is a functional euphemism.
 The word and its definition fail to convey the gravity and scope of the concept described.
 Dishonesty starts with the self.
 I know of no way it is possible to be outwardly dishonest without first being self dishonest on related and enabling scales.
 We abuse emotionalism to facilitate dishonesty with ourselves and what we’re really doing is selectively dissociating from real things.
-We’re not shy about considering this a clinical condition when we express it in ways that interfere with things like our employment but we generally refuse to consider that the same principle is just as mentally ill when we apply it on other scales that bear less dramatic and more normalized outcomes.
+We’re not shy about considering this a clinical condition when we express it in ways that interfere with “important” aspects of life like our employment but we generally refuse to consider that the same principle is just as mentally ill when we apply it on other scales that yield less dramatic and more normalized outcomes.

 I found it easier to accept the circumstantial aspects of collapse and extinction as I chose to more appropriately accept the chemical nature of my emotionalism and my responsibility in managing it.
 I still had great difficulty accepting the suffering extant in our world.
 To some extent I still do have difficulty with it, at least intermittently.
 Gradually I accepted that it is completely beyond my control and that the most effective mitigation I can engage in is to actively mitigate my own suffering so as to minimize my own emotionalism and to lessen the impacts of my poor choices.
 I won’t ever be comfortable with the unfathomable suffering pervading life on this world.
 I won’t torture myself with emotions in avoidance of it any longer, either, because this only adds to it.